Italian fascism: Relationship with the Catholic Church

-In the 19th century, the forces of Risorgimento (1815–1871) had conquered Rome and taken control of it away from the Papacy, which saw itself henceforth as a prisoner in the Vatican.
-In February 1929, as Italian Head of Government, Mussolini concluded the unresolved Church–State conflict of the Roman Question (La Questione romana) with the Lateran Treaty between Fascist Italy and the Holy See, establishing the Vatican City microstate in Rome.
+In the 19th century, the Italian liberal, nationalist, and republican forces of Risorgimento (1815–1871) had conquered Rome and taken control of it away from the Papacy, which saw itself henceforth as a "prisoner in the Vatican".
+In February 1929, as Italian Head of Government, Mussolini concluded the unresolved Church–State conflict of the "Roman Question" (Questione Romana) with the Lateran Treaty between Fascist Italy and the Holy See, establishing the Vatican microstate in Rome.
 Upon ratification of the Lateran Treaty, the papacy recognized the state of Italy in exchange for diplomatic recognition of the Vatican City, territorial compensations, introduction of religious education into all state funded schools in Italy and 50 million pounds sterling that were shifted from Italian bank shares into a Swiss company Profima SA.
 British wartime records from the National Archives in Kew also confirmed Profima SA as the Vatican's company which was accused during World War II of engaging in "activities contrary to Allied interests".
 Cambridge historian John F. Pollard wrote in his book that this financial settlement ensured the "papacy [...] would never be poor again".

 Not long after the Lateran Treaty was signed, Mussolini was almost "excommunicated" over his "intractable" determination to prevent the Vatican from having control over education.
 In reply, the Pope protested Mussolini's "pagan worship of the state" and the imposition of an "exclusive oath of obedience" that obligated everyone to uphold fascism.
 Once declaring in his youth that "religion is a species of mental disease", Mussolini "wanted the appearance of being greatly favoured by the Pope" while simultaneously "subordinate to no one".
 Mussolini's widow attested in her 1974 book that her husband was "basically irreligious until the later years of his life".